Baked Pears Recipe

 How to serve the caramelized pears?

-- Serve the caramelized pears as is with a drizzle of the caramel that has pooled around the pears.
+- Serve the caramelized pears with a drizzle of the caramel that has pooled around the pears.

 - Or with a dollop of Greek vanilla yogurt, vanilla ice cream, or a sprinkling of chopped walnuts or sliced almonds.